Kartik-Khandelwal/Super-Store-EDA/README.md

 # Super-Store-EDA

-This Task #2 of Internship at The Sparks Foundation.
+This is Task #2 of Internship at The Sparks Foundation.